morberg/f1-chart/README.md

 [f1_standings.html](https://htmlpreview.github.io/?https://github.com/morberg/f1-chart/blob/main/f1_standings.html)
 in this repo is an example of what the year 2023 looks like.

+Five minutes after checking in this code I found out about [Formula 1 points](https://www.formula1points.com/) which does all of this and much more in a more appealing way.
+Oh well.
+I had fun doing this at least.

 ## About

 This Python program fetches Formula 1 race data from [openf1.org](https://openf1.org), generates a chart of driver standings after each race for a given season, and displays driver names with country flags.
 The chart is interactive, visually appealing, and exportable as a standalone HTML file for easy sharing.